TIBCOSoftware/TIBCO-Messaging/eftl/samples/java/readme.txt

     Basic subscriber program that demonstrates the use of subscribing to eFTL messages.

+ com.tibco.eftl.samples.StopSubscriber

+    Basic subscriber program that demonstrates the use of stopping and starting a subscription.

  com.tibco.eftl.samples.SharedDurable

     Basic subscriber program that demonstrates the use of